spences10/settings/README.md

 This is my own opinionated list of settings I use for my coding.

-So far I have listed ou the following:
+So far I have listed out the following:

 [VSCode](vscode.md)